-The Tale of Samuel Whiskers "Anna Maria!
+"Anna Maria!
 Anna Maria!" squeaked the rat.
 There was a pattering noise and an old woman rat poked her head round a rafter.

-All in a minute she rushed upon Tom Kitten.

-Before Tom knew what was happening,
+All in a minute she rushed upon Tom Kitten, and before he knew what was happening-

-his coat was pulled off,

-and he was rolled up in a bundle,

-and tied with string in very hard knots.
+His coat was pulled off, and he was rolled up in a bundle, and tied with string in very hard knots.

 Anna Maria did the tying.
 The old rat watched her and took snuff.
 When she had finished, they both sat staring at him with their mouths open.

-"Anna Maria," said the old man rat (whose name was Samuel Whiskers),
+"Anna Maria," said the old man rat (whose name was Samuel

-"make me a kitten dumpling roly-poly pudding for my dinner."
+Whiskers),-"Anna Maria, make me a kitten dumpling roly-poly pudding for my dinner."